lukeskywalkin/github-issue-extender/README.md

 3. **(Optional) Use a Personal Access Token:**
    - If you want to use a fine-grained PAT instead of the default `GITHUB_TOKEN`, add it as a secret
    - See [PAT Setup Guide](docs/PAT_SETUP.md) for detailed instructions
-   - Pass it via `secrets.github_token` in the workflow call
+   - Pass it via `secrets.pat_token` in the workflow call

 That's it!
 The workflow will automatically use the scripts from this repository.